The Victorian government has committed to transition out of native forest logging by January 1, 2024. Ending logging is climate action.

 Now is a critical moment in history for First Nations justice and forest restoration.
 It’s time for all Victorians to participate in ecologically responsible land stewardship that allows threatened species and forest ecosystems to recover from logging and build resilience to climate change.

 Now is a sensitive time for affected workers.
 Together, we can support communities to transition and create regenerative regional economies that leave no one behind.

-Following on from the wonderful news that clearfell logging will end Jan 1 2024 in Victoria, right now is a critical time for considering future forest management and supporting First Nations communities in their aspirations for self determination.
-We have created this initial draft of...Read More
+Following on from the wonderful news that clearfell logging will end on January 1 2024 in the east of Victoria, now is a critical time for considering future forest management and supporting First Nations communities in their aspirations for self determination.
+And we need...Read More